wscnd/cloudwalk-tests-software-engineer/README.md

 - [x] Reduce processing time using concurrency

 #### 2. Data Modeling

+(My feedback was mostly based on these, I added this as todo)

 - [ ] Review and refine entity models (e.g., Match, Player, Event)
 - [ ] Implement business logic within entities